TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-graphics-pipeline.md

 There's an overriding philosophy behind  Navisworks that is different from most graphics engines.
 Most engines, particularly those used for games, take a 3D scene and try to render it as fast as possible.
 If the model is too big, frame rates are low.
 If that happens, you go back to the Prepare stage and change the model to make it less complex.

 The idea behind Navisworks is to handle any model, no matter how big, without having to change it to make it work.
-In construction models are changing all the time.
+In construction, models are changing all the time.
 There's no time to optimize a model for viewing.
 By the time you were done, it would be out of date.

 Navisworks lets you set a desired frame rate.
 Navisworks renders models in priority order, most important objects first, and stops rendering for that frame when it runs out of time.
 Detail drops out while you interact with the model, then fills in when you stop interacting.

 ### Prepare